tarides/ocaml-eglot/README.md

 empty, a prompt will ask for confirmation to overwrite the buffer
 contents:

-- `ocaml-eglot-infer-interface`: to infer the current interface file
+- `ocaml-eglot-infer-interface`: infer the current interface file

 ![Infer Interface example](media/infer-interface.gif)